Skip to content

 Use "sealos [command] --help" for more information about a command.

-Installation is only required on one machine.
+You only need to install it on one machine.

-4. Install the Cluster
+4. Install Cluster

 sealos run pubrepo.guance.com/googleimages/kubernetes:v1.24.0 \